RyanAlbertson/Algorithm_Visualizer/README.md

 One such path may be:
  _Boston_ --> NYC --> Philadelphia --> Washington DC --> Nashville --> _Dallas_

+ ## What is a Minimum Spanning Tree?
+(MST)
+ A MST algorithm finds a tree of paths that connect all nodes such that the total weight of the tree is minimized.
+For example, pretend that we have a 50 cities and there are a total of 200 individual direct _edges_ between arbitrary pairs of cities.
+A MST algorithm will find a tree of _edges_ that connects every city such that the combined weights of all _edges_ in the tree is minimized.
+Another way to think of the produced tree, is that it's a path to visit every city such that the total distance traveled is minimized.

 ## Technologies
 Application was built with: